mortenivar/Jed-modes/README.md

 - _tabcomplete.sl_ - Convenience Keyword or Snippet Completion

-- _aspell.sl_ - A Spell Checking Utility for the Jed Editor
+- _spell.sl_ - A Spell Checking Utility for the Jed Editor Which Uses Enchant

 - _slpo_ - A Standalone Script For Manipulating Gettext Portable Object Files (*.po)